WorldSkills Shanghai 2021 or WorldSkills Basel 2021?

 "China has accumulated experience in skills development and TVET systems, which could be a solid foundation for China's bid.
 Every year, a great number of skill competitions at various levels take place nationwide, so China is experienced in organizing skill competitions.”

 "China is now the second largest economy in the world and the largest developing country, as well as the most populous country.
 So, it is necessary to bring the WorldSkills Competition to China to raise the visibility of WorldSkills as a whole.
 At the same time, a WorldSkills Competition in China will raise recognition for skills and attract more young people to TVET in China.
-Through WorldSkills Competitions the technical standards are also heightened."
+Through WorldSkills Competitions, the technical standards and curriculum of TVET have also been upgraded."

 Switzerland, also made a comprehensive and appealing case to be the host of WorldSkills in four years, with Christine Davatz-Höchner, the country’s Official Delegate to WorldSkills pointing to Switzerland’s long association with the movement – it has been a WorldSkills member for more than 50 years and has hosted the Competition three times before (1968, 1997, and 2003).